Fujitsu inks Megaport data center deal

-Foster says the Megaport partnership is aligned with Fujitsu’s Data Centre Roadmap, announced in 2015, which outlines ongoing investment in the company’s data center capability to keep abreast of evolving customer needs.
+Foster says the Megaport partnership is aligned with Fujitsu’s Data Center Roadmap, announced in 2015, which outlines ongoing investment in the company’s data center capability to keep abreast of evolving customer needs.

 Denver Maddux, CEO of Megaport, adds, “We are truly excited to have a trusted global data leader like Fujitsu joining the Megaport ecosystem.

 “Our alliance enables us to address the need for scalable cloud services in Western Australia with real-time speed and greater optionality,” he explains.

 “Having Fujitsu’s managed services available across the Megaport Fabric provides great value to our global customers as they execute on their Hybrid IT strategies.”

 Foster says the announcement of the additional functionality follows a number of enhancements recently highlighted including the planned Tier IV certification of the Fujitsu Malaga data center and a significant power upgrade to its Western Sydney data center.